utah-cs3550-fa24/assignments/hw3.md

 - Profile view contains one row per assignment.
 - Profile view contains correct counts of assigned and graded submissions.
-- Counts only refer to submissions assigned to `ta1`.
+- Counts only refer to submissions assigned to `g`.
 - Profile view uses queries, not loops, to count submissions.
 - Submissions view contains one row per submission.
 - All columns in the submission view are correctly generated.